-- Give your desired name in macro name box and click New.
+- Give your desired name in the macro name box and click New.
 You can use any name you want.
-For this tutorial I have used hello_world.
+For this tutorial, I have used hello_world.

-- Once you have clicked the New button, below macro editor will open.
+- Once you have clicked the New button, the macro editor will open.
 Here are some things to note in this window.
-This is the place where you should be writing your code, debugging your code etc. You can see the name of the macro became the function name of your basic macro.
+This is the place where you should be writing your code, debugging your code, etc. You can see the macro’s name became the function name of your basic macro.

-- Now, its time to code the first macro.
-Lets declare two variable of type objects.
+- Now, it’s time to code the first macro.
+Let’s declare two variables of type objects.

 dim document as object dim dispatcher as object